MoCA: Multi-modal Cross-masked Autoencoder for Time Series in Digital Health: Theoretical Analysis

 \begin{assumption}[] For any non-degenerate decoder $g$, there exists a pseudo-inverse encoder $f_g$ such that the pseudo autoencoder $h_g := g \circ f_g$ satisfies $\mathbb{E}_x \|h_g(x) - x \|_2^2 \le \epsilon$, where $x$ denotes either the unmasked view $x^U$ or the masked view $x^M$ and $\epsilon>0$ is a small constant. \end{assumption}

 \begin{remark} Assumption~\ref{Zhang3.1} requires that, for any fixed decoder \(g\), there exists a \emph{pseudo-inverse} encoder \(f_g\) that produces latent features which \(g\) can map back to a close approximation of the original input \(x\) (masked or unmasked view).
-The reconstruction need not be exact—only within a small mean-squared error \(\epsilon\). \end{remark}
+The reconstruction need not be exact; it only needs to be within a small mean-squared error \(\epsilon\). \end{remark}